manjjott/manjjott/README.md

 # Manjot Singh 👋

 Welcome to my GitHub profile!
 I'm a third-year student at the University of British Columbia, Vancouver.
-I have a passion for weightlifting and basketball. 🏋️🏀

 I am a web development enthusiast, proficient in the following technologies: